- Programmes / Support

 The types of project eligible for the scheme may include:

-- Energy conservation work in homes and community buildings
+- Energy conservation work in community buildings

 - Social care of all age groups and people with disabilities